- Model Standards of Practice for Pharmacists

 1. Patient Best Interests

-Independent of the assessment by the authorizer, a member must use professional judgment when accepting delegation to evaluate the associated risks and determine whether delegation is in the best interest of the patient.
+Independent of the assessment by the authorizer, a registrant must use professional judgment when accepting delegation to evaluate the associated risks and determine whether delegation is in the best interest of the patient.
 Delegation should not occur solely for convenience and should never be accepted on the basis of professional self-interest.
-A member should have current knowledge of the patient’s condition and therapy and only accept delegation in the context of a member-patient relationship unless the patient’s best interests dictate otherwise (e.g. if a pharmacist orders lab work under a medical directive in an emergency department).
+A registrant should have current knowledge of the patient’s condition and therapy and only accept delegation in the context of a registrant-patient relationship unless the patient’s best interests dictate otherwise (e.g. if a pharmacist orders lab work under a medical directive in an emergency department).

 In accepting a delegated act or procedure, the implementer will: